 EHS performs environmental assessments on property that is leased, purchased or donated to The University of Alabama.
-It may be surprising, but sometimes people may try to unload questionable properties.
 The primary purpose is to determine if a full Phase I assessment of the property is recommended.
 The EHS assessment is composed of:

 - Conducting an inspection of the property.

 - Determine if there is any evidence of contamination.

 - Evaluate the condition of any structures.

 - Evaluate the possibility of contamination from adjacent properties.

 - Determine if issues such as storage tanks, fueling sites, waste dumps, industrial operations, etc. are present on or near the property.